Pray to Be Wrong

 There is indeed a conspiracy running the world, but it is a good one.
 The word “conspiracy” means “breathe together.”
 Everyone who breathes is being animated by God.
 Every soul has the capacity to express love, kindness, and healing.
 While we may fear that people are trying to hurt us, a Higher Power is trying to help us.
 We can’t simultaneously be right about fear and love.
 One blocks our entrance to the freeway, and the other opens the gate.

 Tap into wisdom that will make your day and life better!
-Receive free daily inspiration quotes from Alan and other expansive thinkers.
+Receive free daily inspirational quotes from Alan and other expansive thinkers delivered right to your inbox!

 Free Monthly Newsletter